collerty/game-box/README.md

 Delete .gradle and .idea folders and re-sync if you run into strange issues.

-5. 📱 Install the APK Directly (No Android Studio Needed) If you just want to try GameBox on your phone:
+5. 📱 Install the APK Directly (No Android Studio Needed) If you just want to try GameHub on your phone:

 Find the latest APK in the repository